cleentfaar/slack/Resources/doc/getting-started.md

 ### Method a) Generating a token

-First, [get yourself a token](https://api.slack.com/#auth).
+First, login on your Slack Team and [get yourself a token](https://api.slack.com/web).
 This link takes you to the Slack API site which lets you generate an API token for your account (after logging in).
 This is all you need to start working with this library.

 ### Method b) Use OAuth2 integration